ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 A ListenError occurs either
-when the Preconnection cannot be fulfilled for listening, when the LocalEndpoint (or RemoteEndpoint, if specified) cannot be resolved, or when the application is prohibited from listening by policy.
+when the Preconnection cannot be fulfilled for listening, when the Local Endpoint (or Remote Endpoint, if specified) cannot be resolved, or when the application is prohibited from listening by policy.

 ## Peer-to-Peer Establishment: Rendezvous {#rendezvous}